bciezah1/SAGA/README.md

-# SuperEasyGWAS
+# SAGA

 ## 🧬 Summary

-**EasyGWAS** is a collection of streamlined pipelines for performing single-marker GWAS using **GMMAT** and **SAIGE**.
+**SAGA** is a collection of streamlined pipelines for performing single-marker GWAS using **PLINK**, **GMMAT** and **SAIGE**.
 It is designed for scientists with limited programming experience who want to analyze genotyped or imputed genetic data with minimal setup.

 ---

 ## 📥 Required Inputs

-EasyGWAS requires **three main input files**.
+SAGE requires **three main input files**.
 To minimize errors, we recommend renaming your files to match the naming conventions shown in the `toy_data/` folder.

 ### Input Files: